Jorelanbo/samples/README.md

 MainActivity

-LifeCycleActivity ————Show the lifeCycle of activity by log
+LifeCycleActivity：  Show the lifeCycle of activity by log

-FragmentLifeCycleActivity ————Show the lifeCycle of fragment by log
+FragmentLifeCycleActivity：  Show the lifeCycle of fragment by log

-DialogActivity————Show a DialogActivity
+DialogActivity：  Show a DialogActivity

-LoggerActivity————Use Logger framework for a try
+LoggerActivity：  Use Logger framework for a try